-Any of the variety of pointed fastener can be used when a specific type of nail is not required.
+Any of the variety of pointed fasteners can be used when a specific type of nail is not required.
 Always wear eye protection when using striking tools.

-Large baluster found at the top and bottom of a staircase.
+Large balusters found at the top and bottom of a staircase.
 Also refers to the central pole in a spiral staircase.

 A form-fitting material in the shape of a washer, that fits under the packing nut on older faucets.

 Use to dissolve paint and varnish.
 Always use in a well-ventilated area and keep away from open flames.